Acure-io/content-packs/readme.md

 # Acure Automation Scenarios

-Download or copy `base64`-encoded scenarios and paste them into the **import** field when creating a new Automation scenario.
+Download or copy `base64`-encoded ready-to-use scenarios and paste them into the **import** field when creating a new Automation scenario to import them into your Userspace.

 ## Event Deduplication & Correlation Scenarios